bradfrost/atomic-design/chapter-4.md

 - **Messaging** – alerts, success, errors, warnings, validation, loaders, popups, tooltips, etc. This can be a challenging category to capture as messaging often requires user action to expose.
 - **Colors** – Capture all unique colors presented in the interface.
 This category can be aided by fantastic style-guide bootstrapping tools like [CSS Stats](http://cssstats.com/) and [Stylify Me](http://stylifyme.com/).
 - **Animation** – Animation is an elemental aspect of user interfaces, and should therefore be documented.
 This requires using screen recording software such as Quicktime to capture any UI element that moves, fades, shakes, transitions, or shimmies across the screen.

+{% include figure.html src="../images/content/pnc-forms.png" caption="An example of various form elements captured in an interface inventory for a major bank's website" %}

+{% include figure.html src="../images/content/pnc-buttons.png" caption="An example of unique button patterns captured in an interface inventory for a major bank's website" %}

 Again, these categories aren’t set in stone and will vary based on the nature of the type of user interface you're dealing with.
 Of course it's important to add, subtract, or modify these categories to best fit your organizational needs.